5 reviews for COPD Rescue Pack

 A COPD rescue pack is intended for those who suffer with COPD (Chronic Obstructive Pulmonary Disease) to be used when a reliever inhaler is no longer providing relief.
+You can choose between

-If you buy COPD rescue packs online, or from your local GP, they can be an effective way to help manage your COPD and control symptoms and flare ups.
-People who experience frequent flare ups of at least 2 a year are most likely to benefit from having a COPD rescue pack at the ready to prepare themselves for a possible flare up.
+If you buy COPD rescue packs online, or from your local GP, they can be an effective way to help manage your COPD and control symptoms and flare-ups.
+People who experience frequent flare-ups of at least 2 a year are most likely to benefit from having a COPD rescue pack at the ready to prepare themselves for a possible flare-up.
 Often these patients will understand and recognise their symptoms to be able to self-diagnose.
-If you are unsure or are noticing symptoms different from previous flare ups you should speak to your GP or doctor.
+If you are unsure or are noticing symptoms different from previous flare-ups you should speak to your GP or doctor.

 Whenever you buy COPD rescue packs they will contain a steroid called Prednisolone.
 You will be given 30 prednisolone tablets to be taken over 5 days (6 x 5mg tablets) and should take 6 tablets each day.